hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/KineticViewer-1.png" style="display: block; margin: auto;" />
-*Kinetics representation showing the abundance evolution of cell clusters for each individual*
+*Kinetics representation showing the abundance evolution of two cell clusters (9 and 10) for each individual across the 3 timepoints.*

 ## <a name="streamgraph_viewer_function"/> 5.6 Visualization of cell clusters dynamics as a streamgraph (Streamgraph Viewer)

 The Streamgraph Viewer aims to visualize both absolute and relative abundance of clusters across the samples.